Château des Sforza à Milan

 Cons

-• Milan's highest rates
+• The highest room rates in the city

 2

-for galleries, shopping and charm
+for galleries, designer windows, and cobblestone lanes

 What to see & do in the area